 A team lead will often head a team of people with different skill sets.
 A team of salespeople will have some specializing in outreach, others on inbound requests, and account executives.
 A product team will have front-end developers, back-end developers, and product managers.
 And a website team?
 Well, let’s take a look.

 Whenever a website project — such as a new landing page — needs to launch, it first has to pass through copywriters, developers, designers and not necessarily in a linear fashion.

 Managing this team requires a lot of organization and oversight to make sure that everyone’s hitting their deadlines, and keep projects flowing smoothly.
 That may mean regular emails and Slack messages, daily stand-ups, and the occasional status report.
 The team lead may be using a tool like Asana to keep track of each project and everyone’s contributions, but the rest of the team might be working across multiple projects or even multiple tools.
-Developers love using Jira, for example, while designers might prefer the Kanban view of Trello.
+Developers and many project planners love using Jira, for example, while designers might prefer the Kanban view of Trello.

 Tasks might get lost in this sea of projects, and team leads are left trying to copy and paste updates between tools to keep track, which eats up valuable time from their own tasks.
 At the team lead level, a team coordination workflow that just works means saved time for the lead, and better communication across everyone in the team.

 And when projects inevitably ping pong between team members because of feedback?
 Nothing gets lost in translation, and everyone’s up to date on deadlines and comments.

 Unito’s two-way sync consolidates information from multiple projects into a single master within one tool.
 Say the content team has multiple projects with different teams on various requests — like a help center, a new app, or an infographic.
 Their team lead needs eyes on each project to have an idea of what they’re up to and what their workload is.